yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 # Contention avoidance
-We talked earlier about resource priorities and the way that browsers handle priorities in HTTP/2 by sending the requests to the server, and letting it send the high priority resources first.
-However, there’s one big problem in that scheme: on the web today, **there is no single server**.
-Most sites are served from a multitude of servers, as different first-party resources are often served from different hosts (e.g. static files served from static hosting providers, images served from an image optimization service, etc).
+We talked earlier about resource priorities and the way that browsers handle priorities in HTTP/2 by sending requests to the server, and letting it send the high priority resources first.
+However, there’s one big problem with that scheme: on the web today, **there is no single server**.
+Most sites are served from a multitude of servers, as different first-party resources are often served from different hosts (static files served from static hosting providers, images served from an image optimization service, etc).
 On top of that, 3rd party resources are served from servers outside of the publisher’s control.

-Each of these servers has no visibility into the other resources downloaded from other hosts, and therefore cannot take them into account when considering resource priorities, as it can only prioritize the resources that it is sending the user.
+Each of these servers has no knowledge of the other resources downloaded from other hosts, and therefore cannot take them into account when considering resource priorities.
+It can only prioritize its own resources.

-In practice, that often means that every server handles only a handful of resources, in many cases of similar priority.
-So the server frequently find itself with a low-priority resource at the top of the priority queue, and therefore sends it to the user, as it is the highest priority resource on the connection!
+In practice, that often means every server handles only a handful of resources, in many cases of similar priority.
+So the server frequently finds itself with a low-priority resource at the top of the priority queue, and sends it to the user, as it is the highest priority resource on the connection!

 That often leads to bandwidth contention between critical resources on the page and less-critical ones that are served from different hosts.

 ## Connection pools
-Another source of contention is the fact that at least some browsers open different connection for non-credentialed resources.
-That mostly impacts fonts, XHR and `fetch()` based resources, but it means that these resources are fetched on a separate connection where the same problem as above applies - these resources are fetched without taking into account most of the critical resources on the page's "main" connection - the credentialed connection.
+Another source of contention is that at least some browsers open different connections for non-credentialed resources.
+That mostly impacts fonts, XHR and `fetch()` based resources, but it means these resources are fetched on a separate connection where the same problem as above applies - these resources are fetched without taking into account most of the critical resources on the page's "main" connection - the credentialed connection.
-Firefox has [changed that behavior][firefox_pools] starting from Firefox 60, but Chrome still uses separate connection pools.
+Firefox has [changed that behavior][firefox_pools] from Firefox 60, but Chrome still uses separate connection pools.

 [firefox_pools]: https://bugzilla.mozilla.org/show_bug.cgi?id=1363284

 ## HTTP/2 Connection Coalescing
-HTTP/2 has a mechanism that enables you to get rid of some of these duplicate connections: If multiple hosts on your site all map to the same IP and are all covered by a single certificate (so cross-origin hosts are covered by the navigation connection's certificate Server-Alternate-Name, or SAN, extension), then the browser is able to coalesce all those connections together on a single host.
+HTTP/2 has a mechanism to get rid of some of these duplicate connections: If multiple hosts on your site all map to the same IP address and are all covered by a single certificate (so cross-origin hosts are covered by the navigation connection's certificate Server-Alternate-Name, or SAN, extension), then the browser is able to coalesce all those connections together on a single host.